 The Bonds are being offered for delivery when, as and if issued and received by the Underwriter (hereinafter defined) and subject to the approval of legality by Ice Miller LLP, Indianapolis, Indiana, Bond Counsel.
-The Bonds are expected to be available for delivery to DTC in New York, New York, on September 20, 2018.
+Certain legal matters will be passed on by David P. Allen & Associates as Attorney for the School Corporation and Building Corporation.
+The Bonds are expected to be available for delivery to DTC in New York, New York, on December 20, 2018.